Amazon Shopping Tips

 Did you know Amazon donates a percentage of all eligible purchases to your favorite nonprofit?
 Be sure to learn how to designate Outlook Enrichment as your nonprofit of choice while you shop on Amazon this holiday season!
 Happy shopping!

-Laura Bridgman: The first deaf-blind pioneer
+Laura Bridgman: The First Deaf-Blind Pioneer

 Left with only her touch, Laura tried to make sense of the world around her.
 Her love for imitating her mother made her very helpful with household chores.
 She learned to sew and knit.
-She developed a rudimentary sign language, with gestures for food and other basic needs, and a name sign for each family member.
+She developed a rudimentary sign language, with gestures for food and other basic needs and a name sign for each family member.

 As Laura grew, communication became more difficult.
-At seven, she could only be controlled with physical force.
-Something needed to change.
+At seven, she could only be controlled with physical force—something needed to change.

 Once Laura understood that objects have names, she quickly learned the alphabet.
 She communicated with her peers and teachers by using cut-out letters.
-With the help of fingerspelling, Laura attended geography, arithmetic and other classes with her peers.
+With the help of fingerspelling, Laura attended geography, arithmetic, and other classes with her peers.

 Howe published an account of Laura’s education in the Perkins annual reports, making both student and teacher internationally famous.
-In 1842, British writer Charles Dickens visited Perkins and wrote of his encounter with Laura in his book, American Notes.
+In 1842, British writer Charles Dickens visited Perkins and wrote his encounter with Laura in his book, American Notes.

 Helen Keller was a groundbreaking advocate for the rights of people with disabilities and one of the foremost humanitarians of the twentieth century.
-Though she led the way in advancing education, civil rights and accessibility for people with disabilities, Helen always acknowledged that she followed in Laura Bridgman’s footsteps.
+Though she led the way in advancing education, civil rights, and accessibility for people with disabilities, Helen always acknowledged that she followed in Laura Bridgman’s footsteps.

 Some hearing loss types include: